-Callout extensions while not new, are an important and useful component of Google AdWords.
-When an ad isn’t “enough” callouts can be useful in adding value or describing what makes your business different from any other.
+Callout extensions, while not new, are an important and useful component of Google AdWords.
+When an ad isn’t “enough,” callouts can be useful in adding value or describing what makes your business different from the other.
 Callouts assist your text ads in promoting offers or information to people searching.
 When potential customers see your ads, they are able to get additional helpful information about your business, product, services, etc.

 - Customization – You can add callouts at many levels (account, campaign, or ad group) which allows you include specific or general information in your ads.

-- Flexibility – You can even change when they are shown, changing the time of day in which they are shown.
+- Flexibility – You can even change when the extensions are shown, choosing the time of day in which they are shown.

 Latest “best practices” for callout extensions include:

 - Understanding the benefits of knowing you increase the likelihood of a click through.
-Can you show your potential clients why you and not that other guy in just a few words?
+Can you show your potential clients why to pick you, and not that other guy, in just a few words?
 Be honest and concise.

 - Don’t go nuts on characters.
-The limit for extensions is 25, but based on Google recommendations you should shoot for 12-15 characters each.
-Remember from an aesthetic quality they will be right next to each other in a line so make them look nice next to each other as well.
+The limit for extensions is 25, but based on Google recommendations, you should shoot for 12-15 characters each.
+Remember that from an aesthetic standpoint, they will be right next to each other in a line, so make them look nice next to each other as well.